Last Updated on 29 January 2021 by Beenote

 Before officially starting the meeting, it is important to determine the note taker.
 Ideally, he is not the leader of the meeting, because it is very difficult to do both tasks at the same time.
 We also alternate this task from one meeting to another.

 It can happen that someone is teleworking.
-At the scheduled time, he can follow and collaborate on real-time note taking.
-In addition, if he wants to see the participants, he can use, at the same time as Beenote, a video conferencing solution such as Zoom.
+At the scheduled time, he can follow and collaborate on real-time note-taking.
+In addition, if he wants to see the participants, he can use, at the same time as Beenote, a video-conferencing solution.

 We start the scheduled meeting